vuestorefront/vue-storefront/packages/core/docs/advanced/server-middleware.md

 # Server middleware

 :::danger Don't forget to reload the application
-Due to the bug, the application doesn't automatically reload after saving the changes in Server Middleware.
+The application does not reload automatically after saving the changes in Server Middleware.
 Due to this, you have to restart the application manually.
-This issue will be fixed in a future updates.
+We are working on enabling Hot Reloading in future updates.
 :::

 ## What is Vue Storefront Middleware and why we need it?